patevs/dart_frog/extensions/vscode/CONTRIBUTING.md

 [conventional_commits_link]: https://www.conventionalcommits.org/en/v1.0.0
 [bug_report_link]: https://github.com/dart-frog-dev/dart_frog/issues/new?assignees=&labels=bug&template=bug_report.md&title=fix%3A+

-## 🐸 Releasing Dart Frog’s extension on [VS Code Marketplace](https://marketplace.visualstudio.com/vscode)
+## 🐸 Releasing Dart Frog’s extension on [VSCode Marketplace](https://marketplace.visualstudio.com/vscode)

 1. Go to the **main** branch and ensure it is up to date with the remote (from extensions/vscode):